Biography

 Saxophonist | Educator | Multi-instrumentalist | Human

 Kirby holds a Bachelor of Music in Music Education from Susquehanna University (Magna Cum Laude) and a Master of Music in Saxophone Performance at Bowling Green State University, where he held a Graduate Assistantship teaching Woodwind Methods.
-Currently, he is completing a Doctor of Music in Performance Studies at McGill University (Montréal, Québec), where he is dedicated to studies surrounding contemporary music as well as an exploration of cultural identity, flexible identity theory, and cultural displacement as they relate to artistic voice and musical expression.
+Currently, he is completing a Doctor of Music in Performance Studies at McGill University, where he is dedicated to studies surrounding contemporary music as well as an exploration of Canadian saxophone performance practice as it relates to Canada’s French roots as well as its American influence.
 His primary teachers include Dr. Gail B. Levinsky, Dr. John Sampen, and Marie-Chantal Leclair.